dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/customisation/component-properties.md

 # Component Properties

 Every [Component](/uilib/components) has its own `properties` to make them work for a variety of cases.
-You may have a look at the Table describing all the possibilities.
-Check out f.eks. the [Button Properties](/uilib/components/button#info).
+You may have a look at the table describing all the possibilities.
+Check out for example the [Button Properties](/uilib/components/button#info).

-But here You have some examples.
+Below are some examples.
 You can even modify them right away in the Browser.

 ## Large Buttons & Icons